Connect string reference

 From the builder, which accepts the same option keys programmatically:

-Sender sender = Sender.builder(Transport.HTTP)
+Sender sender = Sender.builder(Transport.WS)

 .address("localhost:9000")